 Surveillance of population levels of physical activity using a standardized protocol is an important and necessary part of public health response to current concerns regarding the lack of physical activity in many populations.
 Surveillance of physical activity in populations is most often undertaken using questionnaires, as these are relatively inexpensive and easy to administer compared to objective measurement techniques.

-The levels of activity are defined as 18:
+The levels of physical activity used were defined according to the GPAQ guidelines36:

 • High

 A person reaching any of the following criteria is classified in this category: